George Eagle Memorial Scholarship

 GRADUATE PROGRAM ELIGIBILITY REQUIREMENTS

-- Member in good standing with the Ohio Environmental Health Association for two consecutive years prior to applying for a scholarship.
+- An OEHA member in good standing for two consecutive years prior to applying for scholarship.

-- Registered Sanitarian in the State of Ohio.
+- Registered Sanitarian or Sanitarian in Training in the State of Ohio.

-- A personal interview will be required of the top three candidates as determined by the Scholarship Committee at a time and location selected by the Committee.
+- A personal interview may be required, as determined by the Scholarship Committee.

 Send applications and/or contributions to: